YegV1/Stop-watch/README.md

 # Stop-watch
-The user as able to store a value of time at any point.
+The user is able to start the program and let it run as a stopwatch.
+Then when you want to stop it.
+It saves the value below the clock and the clock keeps running.